 Daniel McGinn’s work has appeared numerous anthologies and publications including Bank Heavy, Lummox, Silver Birch Press, Lucid Moose Lit, the OC Weekly, Next Magazine, Freeze Ray, Spillway, Aim For the Head, Rip Rap, Amethyst Arsenic, Incandescent Mind, and others.
 His full length collection of poems, 1000 Black Umbrellas, was released by Write Bloody Press.
 He’s had five chapbooks published as part of the Laguna Poets chapbook series.
 Daniel has an MFA in writing from Vermont College of Fine Arts.
 Along with Mifanwy Kaiser, he teaches writing workshops at the Orange County Rescue Mission.
 He and his wife, Lori McGinn, are natives of Southern California.
 They have 3 children, 6 grandchildren and a very good dog.

 Both have work included in Cadence Collective: Year One and Year Two, Gutters & Alleyways: Perspectives on Poverty and Struggle, and Like A Girl: The Pre-Show! and Like a Girl: Perspectives on Feminine Identity.
 Their dual chapbook/CD, The Bottle & The Boot, is available in very limited release through the SGP Bookstore.

 Gutters & Alleyways: Perspectives on Poverty and Struggle, from our sister press Lucid Moose Lit, a full length collection of poetry, prose, and art edited by Sarah Thursday and Nancy Lynée Woo.
 194 pages, perfect bound anthology with 82 contributors based around the topic of poverty.
-Available through the Lucid Moose Lit bookstore, Half Off Books in Whittier, and MADE by Millworks in Long Beach.
+Available through the Lucid Moose Lit bookstore.